Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-04-anchorhandling.md

 ### Anchor to the id on another page

 This is a little tricky thing.
-Because without jQuery.LazyJaxDavis the browser invokes full page redraw.
+Because without jQuery.LazyJaxDavis, the browser does full page redraw.
 Then it automatically scroll to the element.

 {% highlight html %}
 <a href="somewhere.html#main">link to the id on another page</a>